ivpn/desktop-app/readme.md

 <a name="about-repo"></a>
 ## About this Repo

-This is the official Git repo of the [Daemon for IVPN Client Desktop](https://github.com/ivpn/desktop-app-daemon).
+This is the official Git repo of the [IVPN Daemon](https://github.com/ivpn/desktop-app-daemon).

 <a name="installation"></a>